thearkadia/The_Ark/README.md

 <p>
       </p>

-<center>  It has to start somewhere.
+<p align="center">  It has to start somewhere.
 It has to start sometime.
       </center>

 <p> </p>

-<center> What better place than here?
+<p align="center"> What better place than here?
 What better time than now? </center>